High School Information

 The handbook of classes for high school students.

-Advanced Placement is a program designed to award college credit to students who take college level course work during high school and who can demonstrate proficiency on a nationally administered test through The College Board.
+Advanced Placement is a program designed to award college credit to students who take college-level course work during high school and who can demonstrate proficiency on a nationally administered test through The College Board.
+Please consult with your guidance counselor to see if AP classes are right for you, and how to start the application process.

 Aspire - Deer Valley's Online Academy

 Welcome to the gateway to online classes offered by Aspire Deer Valley Online Academy.
 Students may apply to enroll in Aspire as a full-time student by filling out an open enrollment application.
 There is no cost to students as a full-time student.
-Students may also enroll in Aspire as a part time student (click here for more information).
-Tuition is $175 per course, if the student is already enrolled in 6 courses in the district.Career and Technical Education
+Students may also enroll in Aspire as a part time student.
+Tuition is $175 per course, if the student is already enrolled in 6 courses in the district.High school students and parents have a new resource for bus routes, bus stops, and bus tracking.
+Download the Edulog parent portal, or consult your high school for information on this new software.Career and Technical Education

 CTE provides students with academic subject matter taught with relevance to real world applications and career pathways that link secondary and post-secondary education.